 To implement continuous delivery at your organization, use open-source solutions such as Spinnaker, a multi-cloud continuous delivery platform for releasing software with high speed and confidence.
-Learn more about installing Spinnaker and creating an application and pipeline to deploy to a Kubernetes cluster.

 Often DevOps managers, release managers, and product managers either focus on delivery speed to adhere to business schedules at the expense of security.
 And ultimately, introduce more risky software into production.
 Contrarily, they would compromise on speed while giving more priority to security and compliance.
 However, this notion of treating speed and security as separate items is wrong, and you are not practicing continuous delivery.

 The 2019 State of DevOps Report by Puppet, CircleCI, and Splunk ( they have surveyed 3000 IT and engineering associates), suggests that security and compliance must be treated as an integral part of the software delivery lifecycle.
 This will enhance collaboration between the security and software team, increase the organization’s overall security posture, and help the dev and ops team release software with confidence.

 Treat security, compliance, and audit capabilities as a priority along with implementing a continuous delivery process.
 Below are some of the top pointers you must ensure while working with the security and compliance team: